bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 A track turnout panel is modelled as an instance of IfcElementAssembly with Predefined Type TURNOUTPANEL.
 It is decomposed by elements including IfcRail.RAIL, IfcTrackElement.SLEEPER, IfcRail.CHECKRAIL, IfcTrackElement.FROG, IfcMechnicalFastner.RAILFASTNING, IfcMechnicalFastner.RAILJOINT.
 All the placement of these elements should be based on the placement of the turnout panel, and the turnout panel as an assembly is placed based on the alignment.
-It is required to define the explicit and start and end stationing of the turnout panel.
+It is required to exchange start and end stationing of the turnout panel in the IFC file.
 The detailed structure of placement is specified as follows.

 ![alt text](Turnout_Placement.png)